Limit gatherings as much as possible.

 Those were the words from Suffolk County Executive Steve Bellone on Friday as he urged residents to be cautious as COVID-19 cases begin to spike at “alarming rates” in New York state, and specifically Suffolk County.

 Bellone in a Zoom press conference said the county’s seven-day average for new COVID cases had hovered around 100 cases.
-In the last day alone, 428 cases were reported.
+On Nov.
+13, 428 cases were reported.
 The county said 3.6 percent of those tested in Suffolk County in the last reported 24-hour period tested positive for COVID-19.

 Bellone pointed to Halloween parties being a lead cause of the surge.